Ancistrus sp. Yellow Black Eye

 Description

-This pleco is the yellow breeding form of the common Ancistrus / Bristlenose Pleco, which origins are not exactly known anymore and is possible the product of the hybridization of different Ancistrus species.
+This beautiful pleco is the yellow breeding form of the common Ancistrus / Bristlenose Pleco.
+Its origins aren't exactly known anymore; it's likely the product of the hybridization of different Ancistrus species.

-Even though I prefer wild-forms of every animal, this yellow Ancistrus is definitely an eye-catcher and can grow to an absolutely stunning pleco.
+Even though I prefer wild-forms of every animal, this yellow Ancistrus is definitely an eye-catcher and grows into an absolutely stunning pleco.

 Ancistrus sp.
 Yellow Black Eye - close-up eye